-Your logo is the face of your company.
+Your company logo is the face of your brand.
 It introduces your brand, sets a precedent for the company’s personality, and provides a visual for the public to recognize and make a connection with.

 Your company logo should appear on everything from letterhead and business cards to your website and advertising.
 That makes a logo the basic unit of a larger brand identity that includes company fonts, colors and document-design guidelines.

 4 Reasons a Well-Designed Company Logo is Important

 1. Your Logo Needs to Make a Great First Impression

 Before your salesperson knocks on the door, before your truck pulls up, and even before they call you, potential customers consider the impression of your brand when they decide who to trust.
 Your business logo design is often one of the first impressions of a brand, so it should match the quality of your product, your sales team, your retail store, and your customer service.